TimonPost/laminar/docs/md_book/src/congestion_avoidence/rtt.md

 let new_rtt_value = (100 - 250) * 0.10.
 ```

-As you see when or calculation is under 250ms we get a negative result, which is in this case positive.
+As you see when our calculation is under 250ms we get a negative result, which is in this case positive.
-When or calculation is above 250ms it will be positive, which is in this case negative.
+When our calculation is above 250ms it will be positive, which is in this case negative.

 So each time we receive an acknowledgment we can add our result, of the above formula, to the RTT time saved in the connection.